MikeAtWest/pluralsight-js-dev-env-plus-ts/README.md

 # pluralsight-js-dev-env-ts
-JS Dev environment from Pluralsight source with Cory House. modified to use TypeScript for transpilation and linting instead of Babel.
+Based on JS Dev environment from Pluralsight source with Cory House.

+Modified to use TypeScript for transpilation (instead of ES6 via Babel), and using TSLint (instead of EsLint) for linting.